SaiKrishnaDaddala/php-crud-application-mysql/README.md

-# PHP CRUD Application with Secure Input Handling and Modern UI
+# PHP CRUD Application with Secure Input Handling Basic UI and MySQL

-This is a PHP-based CRUD (Create, Read, Update, Delete) application with a modern UI built using Bootstrap and secure input handling to prevent SQL injection and other common vulnerabilities.
+This is a PHP-based CRUD (Create, Read, Update, Delete) application with a basic UI built using Bootstrap and secure input handling to prevent SQL injection and other common vulnerabilities.

 ## Features